alperenx/Algorithmic-Foundations-of-Data-Science/README.md

 This repo contains open source material for Algorithmic Foundations of Data Science.

+We thank the Robbins Family for their support!  https://www.utsa.edu/endowed/profiles/kay-and-steve-robbins-faculty-teaching-fellowship-computer-science.html

 The lecture plans is as follows:

 1-) Linear Algebra + Linear Algorithms -- QR, Cholesky, PCA, Linear Regression --